When you choose toy to your kid, do you think about the educational aspect?

 Each week we will be talking about one category of the benefits:

-1.cognitive and intellectual - e.g. a child can develop vocabulary as he/she learns to describe sizes and shapes.
+1.cognitive skills and intellectual skills - e.g. a child can develop vocabulary as he/she learns to describe sizes and shapes.
 Also, this is a great toy to teach the basics of math – child may enhance their math skills through the process of adding, subtracting or grouping blocks together.
 We talked about this a bit in one of our previous blog posts about 3 things a child can learn by playing with GIGI Bloks.

-4.emotional - e.g. a child feels inspired, excited, happy about his/her great masterpiece built from the blocks, the feeling of accomplishment is there, nevertheless the appreciation from parents that is so important.
+4.emotional skills - e.g. a child feels inspired, excited, happy about his/her great masterpiece built from the blocks, the feeling of accomplishment is there, nevertheless the appreciation from parents that is so important.

-5.creativity - e.g. a child is motivated and encouraged to think and create something by himself/herself, so he stretches his/her imagination in order to decide - what it will be and how it should or could look like!
+5.creativity skills - e.g. a child is motivated and encouraged to think and create something by himself/herself, so he stretches his/her imagination in order to decide - what it will be and how it should or could look like!

 Isn't it surprising what a few blocks can do?
 From an early age, your child can improve language and social skills, spatial awareness, logical thinking and basic hand-eye coordination!
 In other words - never underestimate the power of this diverse, creative and fun toy!